Why Measure for Hardness?

-Hardness measures the resistance of metals to plastic deformation by indentation.
-The table below lists the various hardness test, the indentor type, and the method of measurement.
+Hardness testing measures the resistance of metals to plastic deformation by indentation.
+The table below lists the various tests, the indentor type, and the method of measurement.

 Carbon steels and low Alloy steels show a good correlation between hardness and ultimate tensile strength.
 Hardness is a good indication of consistency and when correlated with the composition and heat treatment of cast ferrous and nonferrous Alloys it is a handy measure of the control and acceptability of castings.
-The low cost and simplicity of hardness tests leads to their use for a number of quality control applications.
+The low cost and simplicity of this kind of test leads to their use for a number of quality control applications.

 |Vickers Hardness||diamond pyramid||Ave. indentation diagonals|